Australia raises with Iran imprisoned Australian academic

 She was convicted of spying and sentenced to 10 years in prison.
 A recent appeal was rejected.

-She wrote again in December: “Six months have passed … during this time I have remained in the same prison without any improvement in my intolerable conditions,” the newspaper reported.
+She wrote again in December: “Six months have passed … during this time I have remained in the same prison without any improvement in my intolerable conditions.”

 “Over the past nine months I have been completely banned from any contact with my family, with the exception of a three-minute phone call (with my father), which was only granted after I took desperate measures which put my own life at risk,” she wrote.